How Other People Are Paying for College

 How much families pay and how much they borrow

 While the large majority of families are using financial aid, that aid doesn't make up the biggest share of college funding.
-During the 2018-2019 academic year, family income and savings covered about 43% of college costs.
-And that includes income and savings from both parents and students.
+During the 2020-2021 academic year, family income and savings covered about 53% of college costs — that includes income and savings from both parents and students.

-Of course, whenever possible, families relied on the least-expensive resource for paying college tuition—scholarships, grants, and gifts.
-These made up 33% of college costs in the 2018-2019 year.
-Scholarships and grants covered 31% (or $8,117).
-Gifts from relatives and friends covered about 2%.
+Of course, whenever possible, families relied on the least-expensive resource for paying college tuition — scholarships, grants, and gifts.
+These covered approximately 25% of college costs in the 2020-2021 year; gifts from relatives and friends covered another 2%.

-So that leaves 24% of the cost covered by borrowed money.
+That leaves 20% of the cost covered by borrowed money.

-How much parents pay and how much they borrow
+How much students (and parents) pay and how much they borrow

 How far does gift aid go?

-With the costs of high education rising, receiving a scholarship or a grant for any portion of tuition is a win.
-But for most students, gift aid doesn't cover the cost of their college education.
-Scholarships and grants made up 33% of college costs in 2018-2019.
+With the costs of college rising, receiving a scholarship or a grant for any portion of tuition is a win.
+But for most students, gift aid doesn't come close to covering the cost of their college education.
+Scholarships and grants made up 25% of college costs in 2020-2021.

 What if you need student loans?